top of page

 Barnes and Noble the Grove, 189 The Grove Dr, Los Angeles, CA 90036, USA

 Author, filmmaker and 2G Henry Schipper presents his new book, The Ball Dreams of the Sky; an autobiographical book of baseball poems that translates to his memories and lessons in life.
+In conversation with LA based poet Rick Lupert.

 Share